 Enhanced Financial Reporting and Transparency: With outsourced multi-entity accounting, there’s more financial transparency as financial data is more consolidated and consistent.
 This means there are readily available multiple reports that can be compared side by side which are also readily available.
 It is essential to be able to show complete and accurate financial reports for transparency and enhanced quick decision-making, especially for investment opportunities that can help the business.

-Streamlining Workflows and Processes: Outsourced multi-entity accounting helps a business streamline its work and be able to focus on other aspects of the business such as gaining more visibility, seeking expansion opportunities, and attracting and retaining customers They also find areas to improve internal controls during an audit or automate specific processes to be more streamlined.
+Streamlining Workflows and Processes: Outsourced multi-entity accounting helps a business streamline its work and be able to focus on other aspects of the business such as gaining more visibility, seeking expansion opportunities, and attracting and retaining customers They also find areas to improve internal controls during a financial audit or automate specific processes to be more streamlined.

 Improved Government Compliance: Outsourced multi-entity accounting can identify non-compliance areas with Internal Revenue Service regulations.
 They can pinpoint exactly where compliance efforts are lacking which an internal team may not be privy to, thereby improving financial compliance with the government.